 The Chase Sapphire Preferred Card gives you access to our favorite rewards program of all – Chase Ultimate Rewards.
 So, when you spend on the card, you’ll earn valuable points that can be redeemed in a variety of ways (more on that below).

-As a bonus, you can also earn up to 55,000 bonus points just for signing up.
-For starters, you’ll earn a whopping 50,000 Chase Ultimate Rewards points after spending $4,000 on the card within the first 3 months of opening your account.
+As a bonus, you’ll earn a whopping 50,000 Chase Ultimate Rewards points after spending $4,000 on the card within the first 3 months of opening your account.
 That translates into $625 in travel redemptions through the Chase portal or you can redeem them for less in gift cards.
 Boom.

 You can also transfer those points to Chase’s travel partners for even more valuable redemptions.

 Keep in mind that these points never expire as long as your account stays open.